-I conduct research in the field of the digital economy, analyzing gender and socioeconomic innovation, specializing in the expansion of the platform economy, as well as its public policy implications.
+I conduct research in the field of digital innovation, analyzing gender, socioeconomic and public policies implications, specialising in the expansion of the platform economy and artificial intelligence.

 Since 2013, I have been faculty affiliated at the Berkman Klein Center for Internet and Society (Harvard University).
-In addition, I am a Leading Researcher at the Internet Interdisciplinary Institute (IN3) at Open University of Catalonia (UOC), and I am accredited as a full professor by Catalan Agency for Management of University and Research Grants (AGAUR).
-I am the leading scientist of the research group Dimmons (recognized by the Catalan government 2017 SGR 1590), and Director of Barcelona UOC Chair on Digital Economy, a joint effort between UOC, Barcelona City Council and Barcelona Activa (Public Enterprise).
+In addition, I am a Leading Researcher (R4) at the Internet Interdisciplinary Institute (IN3) at Open University of Catalonia (UOC), and I am accredited since 2021 as a full professor by Catalan Agency for Management of University and Research Grants (AGAUR).
+I am the leading scientist of the research group Dimmons (recognized by the Catalan government 2021 SGR 01383), and Director of Barcelona UOC Chair on Digital Economy, a joint effort between UOC, Barcelona City Council and Barcelona Activa (Public Enterprise).
 I am the Chair of a COST Action on intersectional feminist perspective to platform work (P-WILL) paneuropean network, with 150 members of 40 countries.

-I have published 20 peer-reviewed top impact articles in Journals (including Q1 such as Nature, Social Movement Studies, CoDesign, Journal Information, Communication and Society, and PLOS ONE, and three articles at the most prestigious peer-reviewed repository in Computer Science ACM).
-I have published 27 peer-reviewed book chapters (in editorials including peer-reviewed editorials such as Routledge, Oxford University Press, and IGI Global).
+I have published 47 peer-reviewed top impact articles in Journals (including Q1 such as Nature, Social Movement Studies, CoDesign, Journal Information, Communication and Society, and PLOS ONE, and three articles at the most prestigious peer-reviewed repository in Computer Science ACM), and in editorials (including peer-reviewed editorials such as Routledge, Oxford University Press, and IGI Global).
 I am also the author of eleven books and six e-books.
 I have presented at the ECPR, at The National Bureau of Economic Research, Opensym, and Internet, Politics, & Policy (Oxford).

-I have supervised two postdocs, directing or supervising thirteen PhD theses (five defended), and two Master theses at UAB and UOC.
+I have supervised three postdocs, supervising thirteen PhD theses (five defended), and two Master theses at UAB and UOC.